 CMHS has trained counselors who can provide immediate, confidential emotional support for students who have experienced sexual misconduct - including sexual assault - or discrimination and/or harassment.
 They can also provide referrals for additional supports & resources.

 If you are a Cummings or Boston Health Sciences student and want to speak to someone right away, Talk One2One is a free counseling service that provides immediate, confidential support through a toll-free “hotline”.
 You can speak to a Talk One2One counselor at any time by calling 1-800-756-3124.

 During regular business hours: tell the staff person who answers that it is an emergency

 After hours: follow the phone prompts to speak to a nurse-on-call

-Tufts Health Service clinicians are trained to provide initial care for sexual misconduct complainants/victims/survivors during regular business hours of operation.
-They can also make referrals for evidence collection and can provide HIV and other sexually transmitted infection testing and prevention free of charge.
-Learn more about evidence collection in the Off-Campus Resources section.
+You can contact Tufts Health Service during regular business hours to receive immediate, initial medical care from trained providers.
+In cases of sexual assault, providers can also make referrals for evidence collection and can provide STD and other sexually transmitted infection testing and prevention.